 Weekdays from 9.00 to 12.30.
 It is not possible to make an appointment.

-The Legalisation Desk is closed on official holidays.
+The Legalisation Desk is closed on public holidays in the Netherlands.

 2500 EB Den Haag

 From within the Netherlands: 024-7247 247

 Send an email to: email@example.com.

 Is my document suitable for legalisation?